MonashBI/xnat-eeg-upload/README.rst

 * Apt/Yum/Apk/etc... - Linux

-These Python versions should come with ``pip3`` already installed but if you don't have it installed, it can be downloading https://bootstrap.pypa.io/get-pip.py and running `python3 get-pip.py`.
+These Python versions should come with ``pip3`` already installed but if you don't have it installed, it can be installed by downloading https://bootstrap.pypa.io/get-pip.py and running `python3 get-pip.py`.

 Once pip3 is installed you can install the EEG upload by cloning this repository